Nirvana (band): 1993: In Utero

 After its completion, stories ran in the Chicago Tribune and Newsweek that quoted sources claiming DGC considered the album "unreleasable".
 Fans became concerned that Nirvana's creative vision might be compromised by their label.
 While the stories about DGC shelving the album were untrue, the band was unhappy with certain aspects of Albini's mixes; they thought the bass levels were too low, and Cobain felt that "Heart-Shaped Box" and "All Apologies" did not sound "perfect".
-Longtime R.E.M. producer Scott Litt was called in to remix the two songs, with Cobain adding more instrumentation and backing vocals.
+The longtime R.E.M. producer Scott Litt was called in to remix the two songs, with Cobain adding more instrumentation and backing vocals.

 In Utero topped the American and British album charts.
 Time critic Christopher John Farley wrote in his review, "Despite the fears of some alternative-music fans, Nirvana hasn't gone mainstream, though this potent new album may once again force the mainstream to go Nirvana."
-In Utero went on to sell over 5 million copies in the United States.
-That October, Nirvana embarked on its first tour of the United States in two years with support from Half Japanese and the Breeders.
-For the tour, the band added Pat Smear of the punk rock band Germs as second guitarist.
+In Utero went on to sell more than five million copies in the United States.
+That October, Nirvana embarked on its first tour of the United States in two years, with support from Half Japanese and the Breeders.
+For the tour, the band added Pat Smear of the punk rock band Germs as the second guitarist.

 In November, Nirvana recorded a performance for the television program MTV Unplugged.
 Augmented by Smear and cellist Lori Goldston, they broke convention for the show by choosing not to play their best known songs.
 Instead, they performed several covers, and invited Cris and Curt Kirkwood of the Meat Puppets to join them for renditions of three Meat Puppets songs.

 In early 1994, Nirvana embarked on a European tour.
 Their final concert took place in Munich, Germany, on March 1.
 In Rome, on the morning of March 4, Cobain's wife, Courtney Love, found Cobain unconscious in their hotel room and he was rushed to the hospital.
-Cobain had reacted to a combination of prescribed Rohypnol and alcohol.
+Cobain had reacted to a combination of prescribed rohypnol and alcohol.
 The rest of the tour was canceled.
-In the ensuing weeks, Cobain's heroin addiction resurfaced.
-Following an intervention, Cobain was persuaded to enter drug rehabilitation.
-After less than a week, he left the facility without informing anyone, then returned to Seattle.
-One week later, on April 8, 1994, Cobain was found dead of a self-inflicted shotgun wound at his home in the Denny-Blaine neighborhood of the city.